nestordemeure/shaman/shaman/readme.md

 # SHAMAN

 This folder contains :
- - the SHAMAN librairy
+ - the SHAMAN library
+ - tests
+ - examples
+ - prototypes for potential improvements
  - associated tools
- - tests